stanford-rc/globus.stanford.edu/client/install.md

   _Department_ to be the name of your Group (such as your Lab), your Department, or your School.

-* If your endpoint has access to Medium Risk data, _Force encryption_ must be set to `Yes`.
+* If your endpoint has access to Moderate Risk data, _Force encryption_ must be set to `Yes`.
 Otherwise, the setting is is optional.

 Once you save changes, then configuration is complete!  **Congratulations!**